QMSS-G5063-2021/Group_F_Cov19-Vaccine/README.md

 *** You can see our process book in the document "Process Book.pdf" <br>
 *** You can see our video presentations in the link here: https://youtu.be/MKjLyu_zqXI

-# Our Works:
+# Data Resources:

-Our data sources are listed in our Process Book which you could find in the document "Process Book.pdf"
+Our data sources are specifically listed in our Process Book which you could find in the document "Process Book.pdf".
+Also, we have added all data documents which we downloaded from the internet and the codes we used into the file "Code and Data".

 Thank you a lot for looking at our works!!